Joe Rogan Questions Everything

-Joe Rogan Questions Everything was an American television series that premiered on SyFy in 2013.
+Joe Rogan Questions Everything is an American television series that premiered on SyFy in 2013.
 The series followed entertainer and stand-up comedian Joe Rogan, as well as co-host Duncan Trussell, as they investigated claims about paranormal and mysterious subjects like Bigfoot, psychic ability and UFOs.
+The show was cancelled after one six-episode season.

+Premise

-It was described as a "comedy/reality/debunking series" as well as a "visual podcast show", and was similar in content to Rogan's podcast: "if you've ever listened to Rogan's podcast, The Joe Rogan Experience, you know the kind of stuff this show will be focusing on".
+The show was described as a "comedy/reality/debunking series" as well as a "visual podcast show", and was similar in content to Rogan's podcast: "if you've ever listened to Rogan's podcast, The Joe Rogan Experience, you know the kind of stuff this show will be focusing on".
+It explored topics like paranormal experiences and encounters.
 The show's form was based on a presentation of the topic following up with interviews with experts and members of the public that claimed anecdotal evidence for the cases.
-Various field research trips awere also done in an attempt to gather evidence.
+Various field research trips were also done in an attempt to gather evidence.
+In the episode "RoboSapien" Joe Rogan interviews Ray Kurzweil with comedian Duncan Trussell appearing as a co-host.

 Through the series, Joe Rogan took the position of a skeptic, with the Mansfield News-Journal saying that he "brings a helpful blend — sometimes skeptical, often hopeful and open-minded".
 The show was loosely based on conversations and topics from the Joe Rogan Experience, with some video out-takes.
 Some topic presentations and general discussions were set in a podcast studio.
 Joe Rogan Questions Everything was produced by A. Smith & Co.Productions.

-The show was cancelled after one six-episode season.

 Reception

 Joe Rogan Questions Everything was SyFy's most watched reality premiere in more than five months, averaging 1.3 million total viewers.

-Guests and appearances

-In the episode "RoboSapien" Joe Rogan interviews Ray Kurzweil with comedian Duncan Trussell appearing as a co-host.
+It received mixed reviews from critics.